tf-encrypted/tf-encrypted/README.md

 - [Introducing TF Encrypted](https://alibaba-gemini-lab.github.io/docs/blog/tfe/) walks through a simple example showing two data owners jointly training a logistic regression model using TF Encrypted on a vertically split dataset (*by Alibaba Gemini Lab*)

-- [Federated Learning with Secure Aggregation in TensorFlow](https://medium.com/dropoutlabs/federated-learning-with-secure-aggregation-in-tensorflow-95f2f96ebecd) demonstrates using TF Encrypted for secure aggregation of federated learning in pure TensorFlow (*by Justin Patriquin at Dropout Labs*)
+- [Federated Learning with Secure Aggregation in TensorFlow](https://medium.com/dropoutlabs/federated-learning-with-secure-aggregation-in-tensorflow-95f2f96ebecd) demonstrates using TF Encrypted for secure aggregation of federated learning in pure TensorFlow (*by Justin Patriquin at Cape Privacy*)

-- [Encrypted Deep Learning Training and Predictions with TF Encrypted Keras](https://medium.com/dropoutlabs/encrypted-deep-learning-training-and-predictions-with-tf-encrypted-keras-557193284f44) introduces and illustrates first parts of our encrypted Keras interface (*by Yann Dupis at Dropout Labs*)
+- [Encrypted Deep Learning Training and Predictions with TF Encrypted Keras](https://medium.com/dropoutlabs/encrypted-deep-learning-training-and-predictions-with-tf-encrypted-keras-557193284f44) introduces and illustrates first parts of our encrypted Keras interface (*by Yann Dupis at Cape Privacy*)

 - [Growing TF Encrypted](https://medium.com/dropoutlabs/growing-tf-encrypted-a1cb7b109ab5) outlines the roadmap and motivates TF Encrypted as a community project (*by Morten Dahl*)

-- [Experimenting with TF Encrypted](https://medium.com/dropoutlabs/experimenting-with-tf-encrypted-fe37977ff03c) walks through a simple example of turning an existing TensorFlow prediction model private (*by Morten Dahl and Jason Mancuso at Dropout Labs*)
+- [Experimenting with TF Encrypted](https://medium.com/dropoutlabs/experimenting-with-tf-encrypted-fe37977ff03c) walks through a simple example of turning an existing TensorFlow prediction model private (*by Morten Dahl and Jason Mancuso at Cape Privacy*)

 - [Secure Computations as Dataflow Programs](https://mortendahl.github.io/2018/03/01/secure-computation-as-dataflow-programs/) describes the initial motivation and implementation (*by Morten Dahl*)